 10 Things to consider when buying an engagement ring

-Discover our ten tips to ensure you choose the perfect engagement ring to mark your special occasion.
+Discover our ten tips on what to consider to ensure you choose the perfect engagement ring to mark your special occasion.

 1. Remember who you’re buying the engagement ring for!